 He is an adjunct faculty member in the Oral and Maxillofacial Surgery Department at the UNC School of Dentistry.

-Dr. Hoverstad lives in Raleigh with his wife, Sarah, and their three children.
+Dr. Hoverstad lives in Raleigh with his wife, Sarah, and their four children.

 Serving the Following Cities:Raleigh • North Raleigh • Brier Creek • Research Triangle Park • Durham • Cary • Morrisville • ApexHolly Springs • Fuquay Varina • Garner • Clayton • Knightdale • Wendell • Zebulon • Wake Forest • Rolesville